The Best Interests of the Child

 Where parties are unable to agree upon the best outcome for their children, a court may appoint a professional to perform an assessment.
 To determine the best interest of the child, courts may rely upon interventions by the Office of the Children’s Lawyer, social workers, or counseling professionals.

 Consider Involving Our Ontario Child Custody Lawyers

-Given the importance of maintaining a secure relationship with your children, it is imperative that you seek legal advice if you are faced with an application that impacts your custody or access rights.
-While our comprehensive legal approach to child custody and access issues is the best way to protect your rights, you may consider working with the Feldstein Family Law Group P.C. in other ways in an attempt to reduce your overall legal costs.
+Given the importance of maintaining a secure relationship with your children, it is imperative that you seek legal advice if you are faced with an application that impacts your custody, access or parenting rights.
+While our comprehensive legal approach to child custody access and parenting time issues is the best way to protect your rights, you may consider working with the Feldstein Family Law Group P.C. in other ways in an attempt to reduce your overall legal costs.
 Our unbundled legal services approach offers specific forms of support, including help with legal research, drafting, and representation during key court appearances.
-Using unbundled legal services has been shown to help our knowledgeable self-represented clients realize more favourable outcomes.
+Using unbundled legal services has been shown to help our knowledgeable self-represented clients realize more favorable outcomes.

 Find out more about our custody and parenting services and how we can help you.
 Call (905) 581-7222 today!
 We serve all of Ontario from offices in Vaughan, Oakville, Markham, and Mississauga, including Woodbridge, Maple, Kleinberg, Thornhill, Unionville, Richmond Hill, and the surrounding areas.